liunate/bootcamp-amis-react/README.md

 ## Inspecting the Starter Code

-This Starter Code [Tic Tac Toe_Template](https://codesandbox.io/s/l73mljqz2z) is the base of what we're building.
+[Obselete] This Starter Code [Tic Tac Toe_Template](https://codesandbox.io/s/l73mljqz2z) is the base of what we're building.

 Story/Requirement to play tic-tac-toe:
 1. Start tic-tac-toe(the game) on page